pwrlabs/pwrjs/packages/core/README.md

 ### Prerequisites

--   nodejs v16+
+-   nodejs v20.x.x or higher

 ### Installation

-PWRJS is available on NPM.
+PWRJ is available on NPM.
 Add it as a dependency

 ```bash
     npm install @pwrjs/core